Grandma-Factory/Whitepaper/docs/README.md

 **Distribution** of the GMA token :

 - 7,000,000,000 Public sale
-- 500,000,000   Private sale
+- 500,000,000   Presale
 - 1,000,000,000 Ecosystem
 - 1,000,000,000 Development fund
 - 250,000,000   Marketing
 - 250,000,000   Community rewards

-### Awards
+### Grandma-Reward

 The Grandma-Reward program is a unique staking program that allows users to collect a portion of the platform fees.
-When a user performs a transaction on the Grandma-Factory platform, a fee is charged.
-15% of these fees will be redistributed within the Grandma-Reward program.
+When a user performs a transaction on the Grandma-Factory platform, a fee is charged. **15%** of these fees will be redistributed within the Grandma-Reward program.

 To benefit from this remuneration, the user must stack Grandma-Token tokens on a Grandma-Reward pool.
-In exchange for locking these tokens, the user receives liquidity tokens that activate the rewards system.
+In exchange for locking these tokens, the user receives pool tokens that activate the rewards system.

 Users can increase their yield by staking a certain amount of tokens.
 Three reward levels are identified in this regard: